Interactive Brokers Group, Inc. (NASDAQ:IBKR) Insider Thomas Aj Frank Sells 18,573 Shares

 - On Wednesday, September 22nd, Thomas Aj Frank sold 18,416 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $60.20, for a total value of $1,108,643.20.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, September 14th.
-Shareholders of record on Wednesday, September 1st were given a dividend of $0.10 per share.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, September 14th.
+Shareholders of record on Wednesday, September 1st were paid a dividend of $0.10 per share.
 The ex-dividend date of this dividend was Tuesday, August 31st.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.60%.
-Interactive Brokers Group’s payout ratio is 16.06%.
+This represents a $0.40 annualized dividend and a yield of 0.57%.
+Interactive Brokers Group’s dividend payout ratio is presently 16.06%.

-Separately, Zacks Investment Research downgraded shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price target for the company. in a research note on Wednesday, June 9th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $82.50.
+Large investors have recently made changes to their positions in the business.
+Ameritas Investment Company LLC acquired a new stake in Interactive Brokers Group during the first quarter worth about $33,000.
+Benjamin F. Edwards & Company Inc. acquired a new stake in Interactive Brokers Group during the first quarter worth about $57,000.
+Eaton Vance Management acquired a new stake in Interactive Brokers Group during the first quarter worth about $75,000.
+Amundi purchased a new stake in shares of Interactive Brokers Group in the second quarter worth about $71,000.
+Finally, Edmond DE Rothschild Holding S.A. purchased a new stake in shares of Interactive Brokers Group in the first quarter worth about $121,000.
+Institutional investors own 19.05% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Kayne Anderson Rudnick Investment Management LLC boosted its holdings in Interactive Brokers Group by 14.5% in the first quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 8,393,971 shares of the financial services provider’s stock valued at $613,097,000 after purchasing an additional 1,064,561 shares during the last quarter.
-Samlyn Capital LLC raised its holdings in shares of Interactive Brokers Group by 166.2% during the first quarter.
-Samlyn Capital LLC now owns 1,513,192 shares of the financial services provider’s stock worth $110,524,000 after acquiring an additional 944,759 shares in the last quarter.
-Putnam Investments LLC bought a new position in Interactive Brokers Group during the first quarter valued at about $53,988,000.
-Millennium Management LLC increased its stake in Interactive Brokers Group by 182.7% during the second quarter.
-Millennium Management LLC now owns 1,075,763 shares of the financial services provider’s stock valued at $70,710,000 after acquiring an additional 695,169 shares during the period.
-Finally, Marshall Wace LLP boosted its holdings in Interactive Brokers Group by 101.7% during the second quarter.
-Marshall Wace LLP now owns 1,347,923 shares of the financial services provider’s stock valued at $88,598,000 after purchasing an additional 679,700 shares in the last quarter.
-Hedge funds and other institutional investors own 19.05% of the company’s stock.
+Separately, Zacks Investment Research downgraded Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price objective on the stock. in a research report on Wednesday, June 9th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Interactive Brokers Group has an average rating of “Hold” and a consensus price target of $82.50.

 Interactive Brokers Group, Inc operates as an investment holding company, which engages in broker or dealer and proprietary trading businesses.
 It operates through the following segments: Electronic Brokerage and Corporate.
 The Electronic Brokerage segment is a direct market access broker, which serve the customers of both traditional brokers and prime brokers.